gp-technical/stack-demo/README.md

 ### Some Theory

 > At its heart, the stack is just a web-socket that connects your `app` to your `api`.
-As is usual for a REACT / REDUX application, when you dispatch a REDUX action then the expectation is that
-> somewhere in your code there will be reducer(s) listening out for that action so that local state can be changed.
-Your REACT components then react to these changes and update the UI.
+As is usual for a REACT / REDUX application,  you dispatch REDUX actions which are processed by reducer(s) so changing application state.
+Your REACT components react to these state changes and the UI updates.
 >
-> All this remains true for a `stack-application` with one additional consideration - by default any dispatched REDUX action will also be broadcast to your `api` where it can be trigger server-side
+> All this remains true for a `stack-application` with one additional consideration: by default any dispatched REDUX action will also be broadcast to your `api` where it can trigger _server-side_ processing.
-> processing.
 Since web-sockets work in both directions, so your `api` can also dispatch actions that your `app` can listen out for, for example to return data requested by the `app`.
 >
-> The upshot of this is the machine boundary between your `app` and your `api` is eliminated.
-You do not need to worry about the plumbing that allows your browser-side `app` code to communicate with
-> the server-side `api` code.
+> The result is the effective elimination of the machine-boundary between your `app` and your `api`.
+You do not need to worry about the plumbing that allows your browser-side `app` code to communicate with the server-side `api` code.
 Internal REST apis and http calls within your application space are a thing of the past.
-Everything is mediated via dispatched REDUX actions and the changes to local
+Everything is mediated via dispatched REDUX actions.
-> REDUX state they cause.

 ## Environment Variables